 Step Six: Skim The Middle

-Then I work the middle for anything still floating around by pulling the stuff towards the edges and scooping it out.
+Then skim the middle for anything still floating around by pulling the stuff toward the edges and scooping it out.

 Step Seven: Skim The Bottom